h2oai/h2o-2/h2o-docs/source/newuser/java_help.rst

   (Example network specification: '10.1.2.0/24' allows 256 legal possibilities.)

+**-nthreads <number>**

+  Maximum number of typical worker threads.
+Think of this as the maximum number of CPUs H\ :sub:`2`\ O will use.
+This value is per java instance.
+Specifying too small a value may result in deadlocks.
+Never specify fewer than 4.
+The default value is 99.

 **-port <port>**

   Port number for this node (note: port+1 is also used).